 The attorney looked on the website a few days later and his replacement had already been hired.

 If you are a POW, you are not easily replaced.
 You are protected because you are very valuable to your captors!
 If you are in a war, you are doing something valuable, serving your country.
-You'll probably even get a medal!
-Not so in a law firm!
+You will probably even get a medal!
+Not so in a firm!

 - See Take this GIFT for Granted and Your Legal Career Will Be Dead for more information.